im-web-experience/.github/CONTRIBUTING.md

 - Major and minor changes are indicated by a version bump using [SemVer](https://semver.org/).
 Versions are captured in GitHub Releases.
 - Any [architectural changes](#architecture) made to this project are documented under `/docs` decisions folder as a decision record, UML diagram, sequence diagram, etc.
-- [Definition of Confidence (DoC)](#definiton-of-confidence) is reviewed and related strategies discussed
+- [Definition of Releasability (DoR)](#definition-of-releasability) is reviewed and related strategies discussed
 - If a [production change](https://kb.extendhealth.com/x/HQSLEg), a [technical attestation](https://kb.extendhealth.com/x/2gZmEQ) is performed by a _technical attestor_

 ### Audit Evidence
-Building on the WE Product Family's [Definition of Confidence](https://kb.extendhealth.com/x/jcFaCg), this project's pull requests act as the _[technical attestation](https://kb.extendhealth.com/x/2gZmEQ)_.
+Building on the WE Product Family's [Definition of Releasability](https://kb.extendhealth.com/x/jcFaCg), this project's pull requests act as the _[technical attestation](https://kb.extendhealth.com/x/2gZmEQ)_.

 _If the change is expected to be [released or impact production](https://kb.extendhealth.com/x/HQSLEg):_
-1. PR must be approved by atleast one [technical attestor](https://kb.extendhealth.com/x/2gZmEQ) certifying that the changes satisfy our [Definition of Confidence (DoC)](https://kb.extendhealth.com/x/jcFaCg)
+1. PR must be approved by atleast one [technical attestor](https://kb.extendhealth.com/x/2gZmEQ) certifying that the changes satisfy our [Definition of Releasability (DoC)](https://kb.extendhealth.com/x/jcFaCg)
 1. Each commit must reference a JIRA Story
 1. At least one automated tests is ran in CI
 1. [GitHub Release](https://kb.extendhealth.com/x/nQepEQ) is generated from a successful `master` build in CI